floridop/MNXB11-fairytale/fairytale.md

 "Well" - they thought - "I guess it's really time to go check that Weathershield now"

+As Murray raced toward Gerda Hill under the scorching sun, their determination mirrored the intensifying heat.
+Beads of sweat glistened on their face as they pushed the Sailwheel to its limits.

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.